Thenujan-0/bamini/README.md

 # bamini

-This is a bamini language addon for fcitx5
+This is a bamini tamil language addon for fcitx5

 ## installation